simoraman/line-check/README.md

     const result = lineCheck.run(options);

     Promise.all(result).then( (r) => {
-        console.log(r.match);
+        console.log(r.match); // boolean
-        console.log(r.message);
+        console.log(r.message); // string
     });
 ```

 Run takes an array of objects with templatePath and url.
-It returns an array of promises.
+Alternative to templatePath is template, which is a plain javascript object. `run` returns an array of promises that resolve to a result object.
+Result object has boolean `match` field stating whether template and json match or not.
+If match is false `message` field will report part that does not match.

 ## License
 MIT, see LICENSE file